We have this silly rule, the kids and me.

 Oh, back on the chain gang

-Chrissie wrote the song and showed it to guitar player James Honeyman-Scott, who liked it.
+Chrissie wrote the song and showed it to guitarist James Honeyman-Scott, who liked it.
 He died soon after of a drug overdose, and Chrissie considered it a tribute to him.
 Robert E. Howard wrote a short story entitled Pigeons From Hell, the evident birth of the term.

-In another twist spiked with death, the piece wasn’t published until two years after he died, in 1938.
-It’s a horror story, of course, of a plantation mansion that pigeons from hell haunt.
+In another twist, the piece wasn’t published until two years after he died, in 1938.
+It’s a horror story, of a plantation mansion that pigeons from hell haunt.
 It’s set in New England, which makes me wonder why the Patriots passed on such a harrowing mascot.

 3. Do you work on your company trip?

 Do I work.
 You bet your slushie I do.

 We work our way through customs, and even getting to the airport at 6 a.m. for the flight to Cancun.
 We work through check-in of 800 co-workers, 795 of them millennials, 704 of those closer to their last spring break than getting their own health insurance.

 We have to work through crowds, sometimes two and three thick, to order at the bar.
 And we have to work out that Coka Lite is what they call Diet Coke for your rum, but you can also ask for Coka Cero for the Coke Zero.